Get real experience. Grow personally. Walk with Jesus.

 How long is a summer internship?

 Summer internships run 8 to 12 weeks.

 Are there any academic requirements for participating in a summer mission?

 No. All college students are encouraged to participate.

 How much will it cost?

-The cost of the FamilyLife Headquarters Summer Mission is dependent upon length of stay.
-Average cost is approximately $2,500.
-This cost covers housing and program costs.
-Additional support can be raised to cover meals, travel, conference attendance and income (if needed).
+The cost of the FamilyLife Headquarters Summer Mission is dependent upon your length of stay.
+The average cost is approximately $3,000.
+This covers housing, groceries, and program costs.
+Additional support can be raised to cover travel and conference attendance (if applicable).